n4bb12/celeste-search/CONTRIBUTING.md

 ![Architecture](docs/architecture.svg)

+The app is deployed with pre-combiled static JSON data and icon sprites that is pulled from multiple sources.
+This makes the search resilient against potentially failing upstream sources.

 ## Angular CLI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ### Development server